cltl/ma-communicative-robots/projects/think_aloud/README.md

 The implementations can be found in their respective folders.

+## Prerequisites

+1. An x86 machine running Windows 10 or a Unix-based OS
+2. Instllation of Python 3.7 or higher.
+Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system Python.
+3. ```pip install -r requirements.txt```

 ## Evaluation

 Evaluation of the proposed methods is performed in two steps; a manual evaluation based on response criteria, such as *engagement*, *semantic appropriateness* and *relevance*, and an automatic evaluation using [USR](https://github.com/Shikib/usr).
-You can find a re-implementation of USR and the evaluation dataset in ```/evalution```.
+You can find a re-implementation of USR and the evaluation dataset in ```/evaluation```.

+## Authors
+Piek Vossen
+* Student 1: Thomas Bellucci
+* Student 2: Imme Glaudé
+* Student 3: Fina Yilmaz Polat